alexanderthurn/beatthehodler/README.md

 # TODO

 - 0% result finalscreen: better message if hodled
+- show result in numbers, more details (btc, usd status)
-- if starting with dollar, the line is not drawn as there is no trade
+- if starting with dollar, the percantage on the line is not shown
 - click on big text => hide
-- finalScreen: button to go to next level and retry level
 - sound does not work on ios if switched app
+- bigger status - where am i? am i winning => big global percantage on top left (icon of player with sadness or happy)
+- graph as shader only